-Now that our time of reducing and elimination is over, it is time to rebuild and strengthen our systems.
-Exercise is an essential part of every-bodies lifestyle whether you are overweight, underweight or somewhere in between.
+Now that your time of reducing and elimination is over, it is time to rebuild and strengthen your system.
+Exercise is an essential part of your daily routine, whether you are overweight, underweight, or somewhere in between.

 - Cardio (i.e. elliptical, treadmill, jogging, brisk walk)

 - Moderate Yoga class (or video)

 - Home exercise videos

 - Body weight exercises